 As ornate and theatrical as her makeup and hair were made to look, let's be real—what made this getup so great was that it wasn't even that much of a departure from what Taylor would typically wear off set.

-It's never too late to go through a goth schoolgirl phase.
-Start with a vampy, '90s-inspired pout color, like Illamasqua's Glamore Lipstick ($26) in Vega.
+It's never too late to go through a goth schoolgirl phase—we are the weirdos, mister.
+Start with a vampy, '90s-inspired pout color, like Rum Raisin by Revlon ($7).